Bupropion and naltrexone

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-An overdose of this medicine can be fatal, especially if you also take a narcotic (opioid medicine).
+An overdose of bupropion and naltrexone can be fatal, especially if you also take a narcotic (opioid medicine).

 What should I avoid while taking bupropion and naltrexone?